Spread the love

 And so, the era of the BMW “New Class” Sedans commenced and the auto manufacturer would never be the same again.

 This era lasted from 1962 through 1977 and added one more company to the line of highly respected automakers from West Germany.
 These are the cars that were part of this BMW New Class Sedans and Coupes.
-While it was a leap in external looks, it wasn’t just skin deep.
-The change went further with seating, driver controls, dashboard, including how the dials placement to maximize ergonomics.
+While it was a leap externally, it wasn’t just skin deep.
+The change went further with seating, driver controls, dashboard, including dial placements to maximize ergonomics.

 Image of the 1965 BMW 2000